jejoo10111/firewall/README.md

 Open an Administrative Command Prompt and either navigate to the location of the executable or drag the location of the executable to your command prompt.
 To execute the switches properly scroll to the **FEATURES** section of this README.

 ## Features

 The features in this tool are discussed below.
 An example to utilize the command for these switches are also provided.
-Whitespace is needed after each switch after the "=" sign. commands can be written as : [Name of Executable] [command]
+Whitespace is needed after each switch after the switch. commands can be written as : [Name of Executable] [command] [options]

-### Start
+**pcapFirewall.exe Features**
+Usage: firewall.exe file <pcap file> [options]
+--GET          Filtering for the HTTP GET request in pcap file --magic        Filtering for the magic numbers in the pcap file --ipA          Filtering for a specific ip address in a pcap file --block        Block ip address and add to firewall rules --allow        Allow ip address and add to firewall rules

+**firewall.exe Features**

+Usage: firewall.exe [options]
+Options:
+--Enable							 Check to see if firewall is enabled for current profile --ON							    Turn on firewall settings
+--OFF						   	 Turn off firewall settings
+--Rules                     Check to see if the rule exists --Enumerate					    List out all the firewall rules that exist on the system --Filter							 Filter the rules by Rule Name, Path of the Application, Port Number, IP Address --ADD <options>				 Add a firewall rule

+Usage: firewall.exe --ADD -n <name> -f <file_path> [options]
+Options:
+-d <description>           Description of the rule
+-g <group>                 Group name
+-r <direction>             Rule direction (in/out)
+-p <profile>               Profile type (domain/private/public/all) -l <protocol>              Protocol (tcp/udp/any)
+-a <action>                Action (allow/block)
+-s <ports>                 Ports (integer value)
+-il <local ip address>     Local Ip address value
+-ir <remote ip address>    Remote Ip address value

+Usage: firewall.exe --Filter --name [name] --Aname [application path] [options]
+Options:
+--name           Name of the rule
+-AName           Path of Application
+--port           port number
+--ip             ip address

 ## Credits